massoncheg/forgejo-docs/docs/user/language-detection.md

 ![Repository language statistics](../_images/user/language-detection/repo-languages.png)

 This comes with sensible defaults that should work for most cases, but it is not without faults or compromises, and there are scenarios where the detection needs a little guidance.
-Further below, we will explain how it can be influenced, but lets look at the defaults first!
+Further below, we will explain how it can be influenced, but let's look at the defaults first!

 ## Built-in language detection